 17Percent was set up by playwright Sam Hall in 2009.
 While taking writing courses, including an MA in Creative Writing, she noticed a significant imbalance in the number of women to men.
 In a class of 20, for example, there would be only about 4 men.
 But the majority of the plays studied on these courses were written by men; the majority of plays performed at UK theatres are written by men.
 So Sam began to ask herself ‘why weren’t all those women who set out studying playwriting going on to have work performed and published?’
-The answer is incredibly complex and spans borders.
+The answer is incredibly complex.

 “Men have been accepted as creators of art for much longer,” she says, “so that any woman who now succeeds within this structure is credited with being a ‘woman in a man’s world’.
 There is also a much bigger body of work by men to choose from, as historically most writers have been male.
 Other reasons may be that writing doesn’t pay very well, and unless you have a rich benefactor (or supportive partner) you can’t afford to develop your writing.”
 A number of other factors may also contribute, such as women taking time off for family or simply not being commissioned as often.
 They might not also be getting commissioned since their work might be viewed as desirable primarily for a “women’s” audience.
 Perhaps women don’t send their work out ‘on spec’ as easily, only about 1 in 5 scripts received at The National Theatre is by a woman.